raspberrypilearning/the-all-seeing-pi/worksheet2.md

 ## Test the buttons

-1. To begin, open the file explorer, then right click on a blank space inside the file explorer window.
+1. To begin, open the **File Explorer**, then right click on a blank space inside the File Explorer window.

     ![File Explorer](images/file-explorer.png)